FailAcademy/learning/wdp-vancouver/_slides/week-09/01-security-deployment-hosting.md

 ---

-# Option 2: Git-driven Deployment Tool
+# Option 2: Git-driven FTP Deployment Tool

 - Occasionally you may run into a web host that doesn't support Git
-- [DPLOY](https://leanmeanfightingmachine.github.io/dploy/) is a Node package that allows you to manage deploys based on your Git commits, but deploy the added/changed files to your web host's server using SFTP/FTP
+- [DPLOY](https://leanmeanfightingmachine.github.io/dploy/) is a Node package that allows you to manage deploys based on your Git commits, but deploys the added/changed files to your web host's server using SFTP/FTP
 - [Dandelion](https://github.com/scttnlsn/dandelion) is the Ruby version

 ---